l0k3ndr/tull/README.md

  1. Security - add basic auth
  2. Better UI for /web interface - make it easier to search/navigage/organize logs
+ 3. / and /tull endpoints need to show something
- 3. API pagination for /api interface
+ 4. API pagination for /api interface
- 4. Streaming for /raw interface - also, how to read last n lines fast!
+ 5. Streaming for /raw interface - also, how to read last n lines fast!
- 5. Make readme look good
+ 6. Make readme look good

 ### How it works